xian-sh/UniSDNet/prepare/readme.md

-## Step1: download ActivityNet dataset original videos:
+## Step1: Download ActivityNet dataset original videos:

 the full dataset available on Google and Baidu drives.
 Please fill in this [request form](https://docs.google.com/forms/d/e/1FAIpQLSeKaFq9ZfcmZ7W0B0PbEhfbTHY41GeEgwsa7WobJgGUhn4DTQ/viewform) to have a 7-day-access to download the videos from the drive folders.